 Atta Flour

-This semi-hard wheat is high in gluten, which makes dough strong and able to be rolled out thinly.
-This ability makes it good for making flatbreads like chapatti, roti, and naan.
+South Asia - This semi-hard wheat is high in gluten, which makes dough strong and able to be rolled thin.
+This ability makes it good for making flat breads like chapatti, roti, and naan.

 Baba ghanoush